 Vaccine developers must practice good medicine and good economics.
 Giving larger doses of active ingredients than required would increase the side effects from, and the costs, of vaccines.

 Another common belief is that individuals are not considered when public policies are made.
 However, numerous special circumstances are considered based on the patient’s medical history.
 This is why people are typically advised to get vaccines in their doctor's offices where their medical records can be reviewed prior to the administration of any vaccines.

 Some patients require vaccines that are not necessarily recommended for their age group because they are at an increased risk of getting a disease.
 For example, children without a spleen or with an immune disorder called complement deficiency are recommended to get the meningococcal vaccine earlier than children without these conditions.

 Special circumstances also exist for adults with weakened immunity resulting from radiation or certain medications.
-These patients should not receive vaccines containing live viruses, such as measles, mumps, rubella, chickenpox, or shingles.
+These patients should not receive vaccines containing live viruses, such as measles, mumps, rubella (MMR) or varicella (chickenpox).
 Likewise, children or adults with egg allergies typically should not receive the yellow fever vaccine, and children with severe gelatin allergies may need to forego certain immunizations.

 All 50 states allow individuals to forego immunizations that are not safe for them based on their medical histories.